rodekruis/DEH-Admin-Manual/README.md

 Install notifications and [stream](https://docs.espocrm.com/user-guide/stream/#notifications)

 ### Changing WhatsApp profile information in Console
-> _The below WhatsApp profile information is useful for Twilio Flex.
+> _The below info on WhatsApp profiles is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >
 This is the information showcased on the WhatsApp number's profile.
 It includes a profile picture and a concise business description.
 Additionally, it can be expanded to include hyperlinks to the website, email, and address.